tegorman13/Representation_Study/manuscript/output/manuscript_hugo.md

 ## Experiment 1: Discussion

-Experiment 1 examined how different numerical representations of energy reduction goals influenced participants' planning accuracy.
+Experiment 1 examined how different numerical representations of energy reduction goals affected participants' planning accuracy.
 In line with our hypothesis that absolute units would yield better accuracy, the kWh condition supported significantly more precise energy reduction plans than did either the Percentage or USD conditions.
 Although the Percentage format was detrimental to accuracy relative to kWh, it was the USD condition that consistently produced the poorest outcomes, suggesting that monetary terms, while intuitive in everyday contexts, may not serve as effective reference classes for planning appliance-specific reductions in energy use.

 Experiment 2 will extend these findings by examining whether additional variables, such as the difficulty of the reduction goal or the rounding of numerical values, further interact with reference class conditions, thereby providing a more comprehensive understanding of how to optimize energy information presentation for improved planning accuracy.